Greash3007/Greash3007/README.md

 # **Hi there 👋🏻, I'm Greash**

 I am from India 🇮🇳.
 I'm a Data Scientist who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have strong technical skills and an academic background in engineering👨🏻‍🏫, statistics, and machine learning.
+I have strong technical skills and an academic background in engineering, statistics, and machine learning.
 My passion lies in solving business problems with tailored data and algorithms and communicating complex ideas.

-Love towards playing with data and python made me to transition from Mechanical engineer👨🏻‍🔧 -> Data Science📊.
+Love towards playing with data and python made me to transition from Mechanical engineer -> Data Science.

 ## **🎓 ACADEMIC QUALIFICATION**